Aguardiente: Colombia

-In Colombia, aguardiente is an anise-flavoured liqueur derived from sugar cane, popular in the Andean region.
-Each department of Colombia holds the rights to produce it, but aguardiente produced in one region can not be sold in another.
-By adding different amounts of aniseed, different flavours are obtained, leading to extensive marketing and fierce competition between brands.
+In Colombia, aguardiente is an anise-flavored liqueur derived from sugarcane, popular in the Andean region.
+Different flavors are obtained by adding different amounts of aniseed, leading to extensive marketing and fierce competition between brands.
 Aguardiente has 24%–29% alcohol content.
-Other anise-flavoured liqueurs similar to aguardiente, but with a lower alcohol content, are also sold.
-Aguardiente has maintained, since the Spanish era, the status of the most popular alcoholic beverage in the Andean regions of Colombia, with the notable exception of the Caribbean region, where rum is most popular.
-In general, aguardiente is rarely drunk in cocktails, and usually drunk neat.
+Other anise-flavored liqueurs similar to aguardiente, but with a lower alcohol content, are also sold.
+Since the Spanish era, aguardiente has maintained the status of the most popular alcoholic beverage in the Andean regions of Colombia, with the notable exception of the Caribbean region, where rum is most popular.
+Generally, aguardiente is rarely drunk in cocktails and usually drunk neat.

-In the Caribbean coast there is a moonshine called "Cococho", an aguardiente infamous for the number of blindness cases due to the addition of methanol.
+On the Caribbean coast, there is a moonshine called "Cococho", an aguardiente infamous for the number of blindness cases due to the addition of methanol.

 Costa Rica

-In Costa Rica it has 30% alcohol and has a neutral flavour.
-Guaro is tightly controlled by the Costa Rican government to help prevent clandestine production.
+In Costa Rica, it is 30% alcohol, with a neutral flavor.
+The Costa Rican government tightly controls Guaro to help prevent clandestine production.

 Guam and the Mariana Islands

 In Guam and the Mariana Islands, a distilled version of tubâ (coconut palm wine introduced from the Philippines) is known as aguajente (also aguayente or agi).
 It is similar to Filipino lambanóg.
-It used to be prevalent among the Chamorro people but is now largely extinct, after the United States banned its manufacture soon after the acquisition of Guam from the Spanish Empire in 1899.
+It was prevalent among the Chamorro people, but is largely extinct; the United States banned its manufacture soon after the acquisition of Guam from the Spanish Empire in 1899.
+A local company "Aguayente distillers" has recently installed a commercial still and will soon start distilling liquor from locally grown potatoes.

 Ecuador

 In Ecuador, aguardiente is also derived from sugar cane, but unlike Colombia, it is left largely unflavoured.
 It is then taken straight as shots, mulled with cinnamon (canela in Spanish) and fruit juices to make the hot cocktail canelazo, or mixed with the juice of naranjilla and spices for the hot cocktail draquita.
 Locally or artisanally made aguardiente is commonly called punta, "puro" or trago, and alcohol content can vary widely, from "mild" puntas of about 10% to "strong" of about 40% or higher.
-The traditional distillation process produces aguardiente as strong as 60 g/L. Every Ecuadorian province has a slightly different flavour to the aguardiente produced there, and equally each province has a different recipe for canelazo.
+The traditional distillation process produces aguardiente as strong as 60 g/L. Every Ecuadorian province has a slightly different flavor to the aguardiente made there, and each province has a different recipe for canelazo.
 In Ecuador, aguardiente is the most commonly consumed strong alcohol.
-Aguardiente Astillero is one of the newest brands, which is becoming very popular due to its symbolic title especially around Guayas.